Full Circle (Yellowjackets): Flashbacks

+Present day

 After leaving Melissa (Hilary Swank)'s house, Shauna (Melanie Lynskey) drives Taissa (Tawny Cypress) to the woods.
 Taissa buries Van (Lauren Ambrose)'s body, refusing to let Shauna touch her.
-Before burying her, she cuts out Van's heart and eats it.
+Before burying Van, Taissa cuts out Van's heart and eats it.

 Misty confronts Callie (Sarah Desjardins) at school, having concluded that she was the one who killed Lottie (Simone Kessell).
-Callie explains that Lottie stole the DAT tape and confronted her at her house.
-Lottie has set up candles in a flight of stairs, believing that this is what "it" wants.
+Callie explains that Lottie stole the DAT tape and took it back to the apartment complex where she was staying with her father.
+Callie confronts Lottie, who has set up candles in a flight of stairs, believing that this is what "it" wants.
 Lottie reveals that the girls committed cannibalism and hunted each other, believing that "it" has possessed Shauna and that she might grow resentful of Callie's life.
 In a rage, Callie pushes her down the stairs, accidentally killing her.
 Misty understands Callie's predicament, and Callie confesses this to Jeff (Warren Kole).
 While shocked, he consoles her, telling her she is a good person.
 When Shauna returns home, she finds Jeff and Callie gone, with Callie’s phone disconnected.

-Shauna visits Misty (Christina Ricci) to demand answers about Callie and Jeff's location, but she refuses to divulge.
-While she will not report anything to the police, she wants nothing to do with Shauna anymore.
+Shauna visits Misty (Christina Ricci) to demand answers about Callie and Jeff's location, but Misty refuses to divulge it.
+While Misty will not report anything to the police, she wants nothing to do with Shauna anymore.
 Later, Taissa and Misty meet at a diner to discuss Shauna's situation.
-Taissa blames her for everything wrong in their lives and decides to take action, to which Misty agrees to help.
+Taissa blames Shauna for everything wrong in their lives and decides to take action, and Misty agrees to help.
 Unbeknownst to Taissa and Misty, they are being spied on by Walter (Elijah Wood).
 Back home, Jeff texts Shauna to not contact them for a while.
-While drinking alone, Shauna finds the note that Melissa slipped in the DAT tape envelope, which Callie dropped unknowingly under the fridge.
-The note confirms Melissa's statements about forgiving herself, but Shauna decides to just burn it.
-She begins writing in her journal, deciding to take her life back.
+While drinking alone, Shauna finds the note that Melissa slipped in the DAT tape envelope, which Callie dropped unknowingly under the refrigerator.
+The note confirms Melissa's statements about forgiving herself, but Shauna decides to rip it up and shred it in the garbage disposal.
+Shauna writes in her journal that she enjoyed her time in the wilderness where she was a warrior and a queen.